DanielPolatajko/climate-chatbot/README.md

 * Configure AWS sso to enable both of us to deploy
 * Terraform - use multiple workspaces
 * Git access token for terraform will expire approx end of september
+* ec2 status checks pass before terraform completes
+* Use commit hash for docker image tag in terraform.
+Will require input at command line